-After the shift from standard definition to HD, and that brief detour to 3D still being paid off in monthly instalments, the ever-widening rollout of Ultra HD, HDR, QLED and Dolby Vision is surely filling consumers with dread.
+After the shift from standard definition to HD, and that brief detour to 3D that none of us should have made, the ever-widening rollout of Ultra HD, HDR, QLED and Dolby Vision is enough to fill consumers with dread.

 Thankfully, GearBrain is here to explain the latest TV jargon — so you understand what to look for before your next television purchase.